Cardano-Forge/weld/README.md

 Weld provides a flexible interface to handle wallet connection persistence.

 ### Automatic reconnection
-When using the `useWallet` react hook, an attempt will be made to reconnect the persisted wallet on first mount.
+When using the `useWallet` React hook, an attempt will be made to reconnect the persisted wallet on first mount.

 If you are not using the `useWallet` hook, you can use the `getPersistedValue` helper function to retrieve the persisted wallet and connect it during the initialization of your app:
 ```typescript